Arquebus: Asia

 The arquebus spread further east, reaching India by 1500, Southeast Asia by 1540, and China sometime between 1523 and 1548.
-They were introduced to Japan in 1543 by Portuguese traders who landed by accident on Tanegashima(種子島), an island south of Kyūshū in the region controlled by the Shimazu clan.
-By 1550, arquebuses known as tanegashima, teppō(鉄砲) or hinawaju(火縄銃) were being produced in large numbers in Japan.
-The tanegashima seem to have utilized snap matchlocks based on firearms from Goa, India, which was captured by the Portuguese in 1510.
+They were introduced to Japan in 1543 by Portuguese traders who landed by accident on Tanegashima (種子島), an island south of Kyūshū in the region controlled by the Shimazu clan.
+By 1550, arquebuses known as tanegashima, teppō (鉄砲) or hinawaju (火縄銃) were being produced in large numbers in Japan.
+The tanegashima seem to have used snap matchlocks based on firearms from Goa, India, which was captured by the Portuguese in 1510.
 Within ten years of its introduction upwards of three hundred thousand tanegashima were reported to have been manufactured.
 The tanegashima eventually became one of the most important weapons in Japan.
 Oda Nobunaga revolutionized musket tactics in Japan by splitting loaders and shooters and assigning three guns to a shooter at the Battle of Nagashino in 1575, during which volley fire may have been implemented.
 However, the volley fire technique of 1575 has been called into dispute in recent years by J. S. A. Elisonas and J. P. Lamers in their translation of The Chronicle of Oda Nobunaga by Ota Gyuichi.
 In Lamers' Japonius he says that "whether or not Nobunaga actually operated with three rotating ranks cannot be determined on the basis of reliable evidence."
 They claim that the version of events describing volley fire was written several years after the battle, and an earlier account says to the contrary that guns were fired en masse.
 Even so, both Korean and Chinese sources note that Japanese gunners were making use of volley fire during the Japanese invasions of Korea from 1592 to 1598.

 Iran

-In regard to Iranian use of the arquebus, much of the credit for their increase in use can be attributed to Shah Ismail I who, after being defeated by the firearm-using Ottomans in 1514, began extensive use of arquebuses and other firearms himself with an estimated 12,000 arquebusiers in service less than 10 years after his initial defeat by the Ottomans.
+Regarding use of the arquebus in Persia (Iran), much of the credit for their increase in use can be attributed to Shah Ismail I who, after being defeated by the firearm-using Ottomans in 1514, began extensive use of arquebuses and other firearms himself with an estimated 12,000 arquebusiers in service less than 10 years after his initial defeat by the Ottomans.
 According to a 1571 report by Vincentio d'Alessandri, Persian arms including arquebuses "were superior and better tempered than those of any other nation", suggesting that such firearms were in common use among middle eastern powers by at least the mid-16th century.
 While the use of 12,000 arquebusiers is impressive, the firearms were not widely adopted in Iran.
 This is in no small part due to the reliance on light cavalry by the Iranians.
 Riding a horse and operating an arquebus are incredibly difficult which helped lead to both limited use and heavy stagnation in the technology associated with firearms.
 These limitations aside, the Iranians still made use of firearms and Europe was very important in facilitating that as Europeans supplied Iran with firearms and sent experts to help them produce some of the firearms themselves.
 Iran also made use of elephant mounted arquebusiers which would give them a clear view of their targets and better mobility.